OpenLMIS/openlmis-ui-components/docs/information-architecture.md

 The largest piece of navigation in the OpenLMIS-UI is the header navigation that displays links to specific views and workflows.
 There are other forms of navigation, like the Program and Facility Navigation (which is detailed below).

 Many screens will implement filter and sort controls that will change how information is shown in a view, but doesn’t actually represent a navigation change.
 Currently, in the OpenLMIS-UI it is most common that a list view will implement both a sort and filter control, while a document view will only show a filter control.
+Filters and sorts are included in the [List View in Balsamiq](https://openlmis.mybalsamiq.com/projects/olmis-3609genericworkflows/List%20view).

 ### Filter Controls
 A filter modifies information shown on a page.
 Filters are always optional, and should never be a primary feature in a screen.
 If a user is going to accomplish a task, the filter helps the user accomplish the task quicker -- but should never be the only way to accomplish the task.